k3po/k3po/specification/k3po.control/SPEC.md

 ##### NOTIFIED event

 ###### Description
-This event is sent by the driver when a barrier is triggered in the script.
+This event notifys the client that a barrier has been triggered.
+It may be sent after a barrier is triggered, or after a NOTIFY command if the barrier was previously completed.

 ###### Headers
 - barrier - the name of the barrier that was triggered.